acthuesen/gck/README.md

-# gck
+# GCK variants in unselected T2D patients
-scripts for stratdiab gck
+Scripts for the StratDiab GCK study.